tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 key exfiltration refers to attack scenarios where an adversary must repeatedly extract fresh keying material to maintain access to protected data, increasing operational cost and risk for the attacker.
-In contrast, static key exfiltration, where a long-term secret is extracted once and reused, poses a greater long-term threat, especially when session keys are not refreshed with fresh key exchange input rather than key derivation.
+In contrast, static key exfiltration, where a long-term secret (here the TLS main secret) is extracted once and reused, poses a greater long-term threat, especially when session keys are not refreshed with fresh key exchange input rather than key derivation.